iagomoliv/ee-convert/README.md

 ## Uploading into Google Earth Engine

-After converting your images, you can upload them as assets into Google Earth Engine.
+After converting your images, you can upload them as assets into GEE.

-1. Go to the GEE Code Editor.
+1. Go to the GEE [Code Editor](https://code.earthengine.google.com/).
 2. Click on the `Assets` tab.
 3. Select `New` and then `GeoTIFF` under **Image Upload**.
 4. Click the **Select** button to choose the converted GeoTIFF files from the `output` folder.